How poor customer service is hurting your entire business

 Your service = your brand

 As a result, the department you might think should be working behind the scenes to hush up problems and work damage-control should in fact be forward-facing.
-Your customer service is increasingly the face of your business, and the embodiment of your brand, culture, and mission statement.
+Your customer service is the face of your business.
+It’s the embodiment of your brand, culture, and mission statement.

-Poor customer service has the potential to be vey damaging to your brand, even if you are competitively priced and holding a superior product.
+Poor customer service has the potential to be vey damaging to your brand.
+This is true even if you are competitively priced and holding a superior product.
 Poor customer service will make prospects more sensitive to price.
 If your business is subscription-based or incurs additional fees and your team administers poor customer service, your customers will chafe at every price bump.